 Tourism is a growing and prosperous industry in Taiwan.
 95% of foreign tourists are happy with their visit to Taiwan; only 5% are not happy because they have to leave.
 As Taiwan people’s brilliant accomplishments and excellent reputation in all respects won international recognitions, and with Taiwan diplomats’ efforts tourism is encouraged.
 Tourists from Europe and the USA enjoy reciprocal visas exemption treatment.

 Mr. Lu’s comments on the Growing Older Population:

 7% are over age 65 —-the life span in Taiwan is 76 for men, 82 for women.
 When I asked Ambassador Lu what the plans are for dealing with the aging population he said Taiwan’s national health care starting from 1995 covers most medical consultations and prescription expenditures in any hospital or clinic at its people’s choice, and Taiwan is amongst the word’s best top 5 world wide for medical care;

 He concluded the interview by telling us Taiwan continues to progress and hoped we would visit Taiwan.

-Posted by Jane Rosenstein on December 13, 2014, With 1013 Reads Filed under Asia, Europe.
+Posted by Jane Rosenstein on December 13, 2014, With 1021 Reads Filed under Asia, Europe.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.